Try going meatless on Monday

 in plant foods), which helps to prevent constipation and diverticulosis.

 A plant-based diet is also healthy for our planet.
 The United Nations’ Food and Agriculture Organization (FAO) estimates meat industry produces approximately one-fifth of the greenhouse gas emissions (more than gas emissions from transportation).
 The demand for meat is increasing (along with the portion of meat served at restaurants).
-Meatless Mondays is also been noted as a movement to consciously reduce the carbon footprint from meat consumption.
+Meatless Mondays is also been noted as a movement to consciously reduce the cheap generic viagra carbon footprint from meat consumption.

 Meatless Mondays also promote less water and fossil fuel use.
 Livestock require far more water than vegetables, grains, or beans.
 The FAO also reports livestock also require much more fossil fuel energy compared to plants.
 Approximately 40 calories of fossil fuel energy are required to produce each calorie of feedlot beef compared to 2.2 calories of fossil fuel energy to produce one calorie of plant-based protein.

 Monday is the day we go back to work or school and start a more structured eating plan.
 People on diets often slip up during the weekend and then start new on Mondays.
 Monday is a day similar to the month of January each year: a time to start fresh and commit to positive change.
 Plus Meatless and Mondays both start with “M” so Meatless Monday is catchy!